 - i) All processors involved in the Smart Function system are to be operated satisfactorily at the ambient temperature, for increased performance, without forced ventilation.
-Where forced ventilation is necessary, an indicative warning of high temperature in the processing hardware is to be provided at the HMI. - ii) In order to prevent the loss or corruption of data due to power disruption, application software and associated memory data considered to be essential for the operation of the Smart Function system are to be stored in non-volatile memory. - iii) The software development is to follow the ABS Guide for Integrated Software Quality Management (ISQM) or equivalent method,
+Where forced ventilation is necessary, an indicative warning of high temperature in the processing hardware is to be provided at the HMI. - ii) In order to prevent the loss or corruption of data due to power disruption, application software and associated memory data considered to be essential for the operation of the Smart Function system are to be stored in non-volatile memory. - iii) The software development is to follow the requirements of Section 4-9-3 of the ABS Marine Vessel Rules or other recognized international standards (ISO/IEC 12207).